-The water level in the Marget Ann Mine rose over 2.3 ft during 2010; this is the fifth year in a row that water levels increased and the sixth yearly rise in the last ten years.
-The water level in well S-4 increased by 4.52 ft during 2010; this is the third year out of the last five that water levels increased.
+The water level in the Marget Ann Mine declined 6.21 ft during 2012; this is a change following six years in a row that water levels increased.
+The water level in well S-4 decreased by 7.66 ft during 2012 following three years of increased water levels.
 Figure 4-4 shows water-level hydrographs for these two sites with monthly precipitation totals shown.
 Water levels from 1994 through 1998 showed a consistent increase regardless of precipitation amounts.
 From 1999 through 2002, water levels declined, with little apparent influence from precipitation.
 Water levels in the Marget Ann Mine and well S-4 increased throughout 2003.
 The initial 2003 water-level rise occurred shortly after a substantial amount of precipitation in the spring (April) of 2003 and continued to raise regardless of precipitation trends the remainder of the year.
 During 2004 and 2005, water levels declined steadily throughout the year regardless of precipitation events.
 This trend reversed itself in 2006 and continued throughout 2010 with water levels rising in the spring (April), before leveling off and declining in the late fall-early winter.
+Water-levels began to rise in early spring and continued throughout late summer 2011, before falling.
+This decline continued throughout all of 2012.
+The magnitude of the 2011 water-level rise in both sites was the largest increase seen during the period of monitoring.
+Similar to 2003, considerable precipitation occurred in May and June 2011 which may account for the large increases in water-levels.
 This is the same trend observed in the MT Tech well and Orphan Boy Mine, although to a lesser degree.

 Water levels in all four of the Outer Camp sites have a net increase since monitoring began.
-The increases vary from over 14 ft at the MT Tech well to over 35 ft in the Marget Ann Mine.
+The increases vary from over 13 ft at the MT Tech well to over 37 ft in the Marget Ann Mine.